sarahliz24/aeh_art/README.md

 # Features

 ## Nav bar
 The nav bar has two sections.
 A header banner with a fern background and the site logo, with a collapsible nav beneath it.
 The site logo acts as a home page link.
 There is a search bar, which displays in the fern header on desktop, and floats right when the nav collapses on smaller screens.
 The shopping bag link and shopping bag tally float right on the large nav, and sit at the bottom of the nav list when collapsed.
 The header and nav design are consistent across all pages of the site.
 Available dropdown options in the account tab change depending on log in status - if a user is not logged in they only see a log-in and sign-up button, a registered user will see Profile, Wishlist and Logout options, and a superuser will see in addition 'Add Artwork' and 'Add Newsletter' options.
+The shop dropdown gives user options to go to all artwork, or filter directly by category.

 <details><summary>Nav bar large</summary>
     <img src="/workspace/aeh_art/assets/readme/images/nav.png">